Writing Atrocities: Slavery

 Updated: Feb 10

 People have done (and are doing) horrific things to one another.
 As writers, we put these things in our stories because they are real and filled with complex conflict.
-Those things get inserted into our stories,
+Those things get inserted into our stories, however, because they are real atrocities we need to be more scrutinizing and deliberate with how they are handled, in this post I want to talk about the use of enslaved characters.

 If you're an American the slavery you're likely most familiar with is the race-based chattel slavery of Black people.
 When we say "slavery" or refer to the "enslaved" this is normally what American refer to.

 For this post I'm opening the conversation to a comprehensive historical and modern definition of slavery.
-According to the National Underground Railroad Freedom Center, "the victims are forced to work involuntarily or are unable to leave once they have started."
+According to the National Underground Railroad Freedom Center, " the victims are forced to work involuntarily or are unable to leave once they have started."

 Do your research and get it right